Your Scoliosis Brace

 Here are some suggestions:

-Wear only a clean white T-shirt under your brace to protect your skin.
+Wear only a soft clean T-shirt under your brace to protect your skin.
 Choose a shirt that fits tight so there are few wrinkles.
 Change the T-shirt every day and when it gets dirty or sweaty.

 Keep your skin clean and dry.
 Shower daily.